-Knowing the answers to these questions is vital if you’re to keep ahead of the curve on trends and styles.
-If you know when a trend is on the rise you can shift priorities in your manufacturing and product development base, and as retailers you know where and how to invest so you achieve a big return on investment and stay in business.
-With good information you can remain busy, in business and turning over a profit.
+Knowing the answers to these questions is vital if you are to keep ahead of the curve on trends and styles.
+If you know when a trend is on the rise you can shift your priorities in manufacturing and product development base.
+And as retailers you know where and how to invest.
+With qualified information, you can ensure that your product assortments are maximised and relevant to your customer base.

 So how can you tell where the new trends are coming from, and where the old trends are going?

 At MC&Co., we have developed a science, a system, on how to assess the relative cycle of interior and home lifestyle trends.

 Our approach to the trend cycle has been developed over many years with intimate knowledge and real-world experience.